 They trained a Great Pyrenees puppy, Violet.
 Baked bread, grew a veggie, perennial, and tea garden, fertilized the fruit orchard, and kept a ready supply of plum jam and homemade meals.
 Teresa and her family sell a few dozen eggs a week, thanks to the Cluckingham Palace ladies, and happy Henry the 8th.

-Together, Jim & Teresa Wiedrick homeschooled their four children, Hannah, Madelyn, Rachel, and Zachary.
-Their oldest two are graduated, their third is about to graduate, and their youngest is about to be an only child at home.
+Together, Jim & Teresa Wiedrick homeschooled their four children.
+Their oldest three have graduated and their youngest is now an only child at home.

 They have lived more adventures than the years they’ve lived in one place.